8KW Solar Power System

 We signed on the dotted line...
 We financed our system, and I won't discuss that process because each solar company has their own, maybe you'll use HELOC, etc.

 This is the first step in the process - design.
-McWire sent out a technician to take careful measurements of our roof for available space, keeping in mind building and fire codes.
+A technician was sent out to take careful measurements of our roof for available space, keeping in mind building and fire codes.
 Our first design estimate used 220 watt panels to reach 8000 watts.
 My wife and I decided to upgrade to 250 watt panels instead of the 220 watt panels recommended.
 Why??
 The cost difference was not that much and it requires less panels to provide 8000 watts of power.
 That ended up being a very good decision on our part.
 If you can get away with higher output panels with a less number of them, it's beneficial to go that route because of shading of the panels.
 There's a good chance part of your home's roof will be shaded and if you can use less panels, you might be able to arrange them so they stay out in the sun longer.
 Also having less panels means less things to break over time.

 This is something I never really thought about until I was up on the roof looking at how various trees would throw shade on the roof.
 We all take the sun for granted, it's up everyday and all, but not in respects of how it's shading our home.
 About 2/3rds of our roof faces south, so that's good.
 South facing panels are most efficient, followed by west facing.
 All this applies to my location in Southern California.
 Your location will be different!
 Take photos, make sketch drawings, etc, on how your roof is shadowed.
 What time of day will depend on your location, for our roof, it was around 2 PM.
 Every 30 minutes I went outside to check the roof and see where shadows were falling on the roof.
 We have a row of 40' tall cypress trees that cast shadows on the roof.
 This came in handy when the first design was presented to us.